IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorials.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images_for_wp/UL_tutorials.jpg){: .align-left}

-Please find below a list of tutorials which cover topics on Machine Learning teachniques, as well as other useful resources including technical background and coding approaches.
+Please find below a list of tutorials which cover topics on Data Science areas, as well as other useful resources including technical background and coding approaches.

 ## 01: Machine Learning - Background